tillysscott/Data-Manipulation-scripts/README.md

 - help page: [here](https://code.visualstudio.com/docs/languages/markdown)
     - Use pop up bubble choose plain text or mark down link
     - put 4 spaces before dash for more indent
+- To inset and image write exclamition point, square brackets containing image description, normal brackets containing the path to the image.
+All with no spaces
 ![image desc](./Markdown_images/Screenshot%202025-06-03%20102209.png)
+- To insert a link: square brackets with link description, normal brackets with link.
+All with no spaces
 [text description of link](#how-to-transfer-data-from-maxwell-directly-to-the-team-drive)
 - ctrl + shift + v for md preview
 - drag tab to right to open preview side-by-side window